ferociousdiablo/arduflower/README.md

 When tuning the boost converter, do so BEFORE connecting to the main circuit.
 I found mine was set to 24v when I got it!
 Adjust and check with a meter as the display may not be 100% accurate

+Some code is borrowed from the fastLED and fastLED matrix example files, they have been a great resource for learning how to address the matrix.

 If anyone knows of a way to get this any brighter I am open to all suggestions!

+I hope this is useful to someone, I think its kinda cool ;)

 # Crude circuit diagram